Cleverttech/Cleverttech/README.md

 ⚡ Fun facts: I love listening to 🎵 classical music while writing code and Jhene Aiko while relaxing.
  <hr>
  Goals:<br>
- ‣ Join a Start-Up , intermediate or high tech family with an intermediate plus qualification in order to contribute more while still learning from the propective company.<br>
+ ‣ Join a Start-Up , intermediate or huge organisation with an intermediate plus qualification in order to contribute more while still learning from the propective company.<br>
  ‣ Quest to learn more.
  <hr>
  For more Enquiries: <br>